+Poland

+19 September 2022

-Poland 15 August 2022 There are over 1.3 million refugees from Ukraine recorded in Poland, the majority are women and children as well as older people and people with disabilities.
-UNHCR is supporting government-led efforts through a multisectoral response focusing on protection services, cash assistance, emergency supplies and reception capacity.
-UNHCR and partners are at border points and in refugee-hosting areas to provide information on rights and services, identify and support vulnerable refugees, reinforce reception and longer-term solutions.
-KEY FIGURES Over 1.3 million refugees from Ukraine recorded in Poland.
-Over 5.4 million views of the Poland page on UNHCR HELP website for refuges 8 Blue Dots and 2 inclusive community centers providing protection services
+There are nearly 1.4 million refugees from Ukraine recorded in Poland, the majority are women and children as well as older people and people with disabilities.
+UNHCR is supporting government-led efforts through a multisectoral response focusing on ensuring access to asylum and protection, assisting the most vulnerable refugees, and facilitating inclusion.
+UNHCR and partners are at border points and in refugee-hosting areas to provide information on rights and services, to identify and support vulnerable refugees, to reinforce reception capacities and support longer-term solutions.

+KEY FIGURES

+Nearly 1.4 million refugees from Ukraine recorded in Poland.

-286,084 refugees enrolled for cash assistance Up to 11 cash enrolment centres opened across Poland over the first months of the crisis, now gradually transitioning to other purposes 336 trucks with emergency supplies sent to support internally displaced people in Ukraine 52 truckloads with core relief items were provided to several municipalities across Poland for supporting refugees, including at reception and accommodation centres FUNDING (AS OF 9 AUGUST 2022) US\$ 211.3 M requested for the Ukraine Emergency Situation for Poland
+6 Blue Dots and 5 inclusive community centers providing protection services 7 cash enrolment centres currently opened across Poland 279,572 refugees received cash assistance 343 trucks with emergency supplies sent to support internally displaced people in Ukraine 82 truckloads with core relief items were provided to several municipalities across Poland for supporting refugees, including at reception and accommodation centres FUNDING (AS OF 13 SEPTEMBER 2022) US\$ 211.2 M requested for the Ukraine Emergency Situation for Poland

-STAFFING & OFFICES 113 international and national staff 4 offices in Warsaw, Krakow, Rzeszow and Lublin and mobile teams at border crossing points Overview Since war broke out in Ukraine, Poland has been transformed within a few weeks from a country hosting relatively few refugees into one of the main refugee-hosting countries in the world.
-Refugee arrivals are expected to continue as the situation remains uncertain with large displacement and destruction in Ukraine.
-While some refugees have moved on to other countries in Europe and elsewhere, the main receiving country has been Poland.
-UNHCR has boosted its presence and response to provide life-saving cash assistance, protection, and other support in line with the Government-led efforts.
+STAFFING & OFFICES 110 international and national staff4 offices in Warsaw, Krakow, Rzeszow and Lublin and mobile teams at border crossing points Overview Since the military offensive in Ukraine, Poland transformed within a few weeks from a country hosting relatively few refugees into one of the main refugee-hosting countries in the world.
+Refugee arrivals are expected to continue as the situation remains uncertain in Ukraine, with large displacement and destruction as well as upcoming harsh winter conditions.
+While some refugees have moved on in Europe and elsewhere, the main receiving European country remains Poland.
+UNHCR has boosted its presence and response to provide life-saving cash assistance, protection, and other support in line with Government-led efforts.